ayushrajdahal/kan-transformer/README.md

 ## Data

-The model uses the "afmck/text8-chunked1024" dataset from Hugging Face's datasets library.
+The model uses tiny shakespeare dataset, a collection of approximately 40,000 lines of text from various works by William Shakespeare.
 You can modify the script to use a different dataset if needed.

 ## Output